EVA Air: Cabin classes

 Economy Class is available on all EVA Air aircraft, featuring 840 mm pitch, touchscreen personal entertainment screens, sliding seat cushions, and adjustable winged headrests.
 Each seat is also equipped with a personal handset satellite telephone which can be used with a credit card.
-Economy seating is in 3–3–3 arrangement on the Boeing 777 and Boeing 787 Dreamliner, 3–4–3 on certain Boeing 777 aircraft, 3–3 on the A321, and 2–4–2 on all A330s.
+Economy seating is in 3–3–3 arrangement on the Boeing 777 featuring Collins Aerospace Pinnacle seats and Boeing 787 Dreamliner featuring Recaro CL3710 seats, 3–4–3 on certain Boeing 777 aircraft, 3–3 on the A321, and 2–4–2 on all A330s.
 In Economy Class of the A321 there is no personal entertainment, with only overhead screens.

 A new Economy and Premium Economy cabin is available on 777-300ER aircraft.
 Those new seats have improved entertainment systems and USB and 110 V AC ports in each seat.
 It includes a seat-back screen that is 11.1 inches, compared to the previous 9 inches.

 In 2018, EVA Air renamed Elite Class to Premium Economy Class.

 In-flight entertainment

 EVA Air's audio video on demand (AVOD) entertainment system, Star Gallery, is available in all classes, except Airbus A321 Economy class.
 This system has 40 movies and short features, interactive games, and over 100 music albums.
 Programs are mainly in Mandarin and English, with some selections in Japanese, German, and French.

 Star Gallery entertainment categories include such areas as Sky Hollywood (films), Sky Concert Hall (music and playlist creator), Kids' World (entertainment geared toward younger travelers), among others.
 The Panasonic Avionics 3000i system can display Mandarin, English, or Japanese text.
 On certain aircraft, a Panasonic EX3 system is installed.
 Since 2005, customers can also send SMS text messages and emails to the ground using their personal handsets and seatback screens.

-Seatback video is not available in Economy Class on A321-200s.

-enVoyage is EVA's inflight magazine and features articles in English, Mandarin and Japanese.
+Seatback video is not available in Economy Class on A321-200s.enVoyage is EVA's inflight magazine and features articles in English, Mandarin and Japanese.
 EVA Air's duty-free shopping brochure, named EVA Air Sky Shop, is included at each seat in either paper or video form, with sales occurring in-flight, typically after meal services.
 EVA Air also stocks a supply of newspapers and magazine publications on international flights, selection depending on route.